 YOU can help your students to master their language standards in just 10 minutes per day.
 I did!
 And I am here to tell you exactly how it can be done!

-First, I have a few tips and then I will dive in deep with the activities that helped my students to be successful.
+First, I have a few tips, and then I will dive in deep with the activities that helped my students succeed.

 Grammar Does NOT Replace Writing